Information for Authors

 JCDA.ca (Journal of the Canadian Dental Association) is Canada's premier dental publication.
 This online peer-reviewed journal is the flagship publication of the Canadian Dental Association (CDA) providing essential knowledge to Canadian dentists and their colleagues worldwide.

 JCDA.ca is an open access publication that contains scholarly articles that contribute to the literature.
 JCDA.ca employs a continuous publication model which means that clinical articles appear almost exclusively online with the occasional abstract or abridged version appearing in CDA Essentials / L’essentiel de l’ADC magazine.

 JCDA.ca is indexed in Medline, Journal Citation Reports and Science Citation Index.
 Through Journal Citation Reports, Thomson Reuters Scientific creates an impact factor for approximately 81 publications in the dentistry, oral medicine and oral surgery category.
-In 2014, JCDA.ca posted a 5-year impact factor of 0.746, evidence that the publication is recognized as an important and credible dentistry journal whose clinical articles are valuable to research.
+In 2020, JCDA.ca posted an impact factor of 1.693, evidence that the publication is recognized as an important and credible dentistry journal whose clinical articles are valuable to research.